 Loose, comfortable clothes and a bottle of water

 The group perform each term to an invited audience.
-In the past they have performed at the Monkey Barrel and plan to perform at the Rose Theatre this coming year.
+In the past they have performed at the Monkey Barrel and the Rose Theatre.

 Caroline Mathison: Workshop Leader

 Caroline is an actor and theatre practitioner based in Edinburgh.